British Association for Adoption and Fostering

+The British Association for Adoption and Fostering (BAAF) (until 2001, British Agencies for Adoption and Fostering) was a registered charity, originating as the Standing Conference of Societies Registered for Adoption in 1950, which formalised itself into the Association of British Adoption Agencies (ABAA) in 1970.

+In 1975, the association voted to add the word 'Fostering' to its name to recognise the increasing importance of fostering, in response to growing awareness of the damaging impact of long-term care on children and concomitant decline on the supply of babies for adoption in the wake of the Abortion Act 1967, and other social and policy changes such as increased use of contraception and declining stigma regarding illegitimacy.

+In 1978, a separate organisation, Adoption Resource Exchange, was formed as a limited guarantee company by a group of social work professionals, which in 1980 merged with the Association of British Adoption and Fostering Agencies to form BAAF.

-The British Association for Adoption and Fostering (BAAF) (until 2001, British Agencies for Adoption and Fostering) was a membership association formed in 1980 and a registered charity.
-Membership was open to organisations and individuals concerned with child adoption and fostering.
-Corporate members included local authorities, independent fostering agencies, voluntary adoption agencies, NHS trusts, law firms and voluntary organisations.
+In addition to adoption and fostering agencies, membership was later open to organisations and individuals concerned with child adoption and fostering (in a non-voting capacity).
+Corporate members included local authorities, NHS trusts, law firms and voluntary organisations.
 Individual members included social workers, health professionals, law professionals, adopters and foster carers.
 BAAF's 2013–14 annual review reported a corporate membership of more than 450 and 1400 individual members.

 On 31 July 2015 the board of trustees announced the immediate closure of the charity.
 In a vague explanation it cited "significant changes and prevailing economic conditions" as the reasons for the surprising and sudden closure.
 The charity was insolvent and in administration.
 Some of BAAF's functions in England were transferred to the children's charity Coram, with a new entity to be created named CoramBAAF Adoption and Fostering Academy.

 Following the closure a former chief executive and acting chief executive, and a group of former staff members, made separate requests to the Charity Commission for an investigation.
 According to the Civil Society Governance website, "The (former) letter is believed to suggest that the regulator’s guidance for struggling charities was not adhered to in the months before the collapse, and that more could have been done to keep the BAAF from closing".

 According to the Children & Young People Now publication, Anthony Douglas, the chief executive of CAFCASS who chaired the BAAF board of trustees, "declined to comment" on his board's decision to close the charity.